MarcoSimoes/setplaysdataset/DEMOMODE.md

 Hence, don't expect RoboViz to perform like a video stream.
 If you try to go forward or backward too fast, it can crash or present strange behaviors.
 An option is adjusting the speed to a higher value (maximum is 10) to fast forward or a negative value (minimum is -10) to fast backward. **But do not use negative speeds if you type *space* in the keyboard to activate the trackball mode in the camera**.

 ![Starting a new demonstration][RVizStartNew]

+When you are watching a game and see any play performed by one of the teams that you think was not a good play for that situation, you **Start a new demonstration**.
+Just press the last button in the **Logplayer** window and the RoboViz will pause the game and open the **Start a new demonstration** window.
+You do not need to position the game in the initial point of the situation you want to recommend a demonstration, before you click on the **Start a new demonstration** button.

+![New Demonstration Window][RVizNewDemo]

+The first step to setting up a new demonstration is selecting the team for which you will recommend this demo.
+The options are **MIRG** or **BahiaRT** in the example above.
+Select one team and then select if your demonstration is for an **offensive** or **defensive** setplay.
+An offensive setplay is defined when the team you have chosen owns the ball at the start of the setplay.
+Otherwise, the setplay is defensive.
+Be careful to make the correct choice because the toolkit can not check the consistency.
+The third selection is the playmode of the situation when your setplay will start.
+The selection box always will list the *PlayOn*, but the other options are dynamic.
+The RoboViz will collect them from the current game until the instant you have paused it to start a new demonstration.